pavankumar0077/Azure-zero-to-hero/Day-09/04-azure-queue-storage.md

 # Azure Queue Storage

+- 1000 requests at a time will be maintained in a queue.
+- SQS ON AWS

 1. What is it?

-    Azure Queue Storage is a message queue service that allows decoupling of components in a distributed application.
+    Azure Queue Storage is a message queue service that allows the decoupling of components in a distributed application.
     It provides a reliable way to store and retrieve messages between application components, ensuring asynchronous communication.

 2. When to use it?